Lucretiel/lazy_format/README.md

 # lazy_format

-A library for lazily formatting things.
+A `[no_std]` library for lazily formatting things.
 Because allocating temporary strings is bad for your health.

 ```rust
 use std::io;